 For young children you might want to try The Magic School Bus Inside a Beehive

 Are You a Bee?
 (Backyard Books) is an intriguing book that compares humans and honey bees in an informative and gently humorous way.

 The Bumblebee Queen by April Pulley Sayre (Author), Patricia J. Wynne (Illustrator) is a positively gorgeous book, chock full of good information.
 Any child who is interested in bees will love this book.

-A Country Year by Sue Hubbell has some interesting tidbits on keeping honey bees, although it is about many other aspects of the natural world as well.
+A Country Year: Living the Questions by Sue Hubbell has some interesting tidbits on keeping honey bees, although it is about many other aspects of the natural world as well.
 A few of the chapters can some information that could be considered adult, such as she briefly discusses her divorce.
 You might want to read it first to determine if it is suitable for your older children.
 I have to say my son and I love it and I read it to him almost every summer (a summer tradition).

 Note: the book that inspired this post was found at our local library.